 WIll BioSNTR help fund my travel to conferences/seminars/workshops?

 In some cases, BioSNTR is able to help with paying for travel expenses.
 Please contact BreeAnn Brandhagen for more information.

 Can I invite guest speakers and/or visiting scientists?

-Yes, with BioSNTR's approval.
+In some instances, yes.
 Please contact a member of the Executive Team to discuss any ideas or suggestions.